bookiza/bookiza.old.docs/_posts/2018-07-26-introduction.md

 ### What is Bookiza?

 Bookiza is a *book reification framework* that cuts down your book writing and publishing time by half.
-By **half**!, no less.
-It lets you manage your manuscript smartly and bakes in all the goodness of web development into book writing.
-Or book making, if you will.
+By **half**, no less!
+Manage your manuscript smartly and bake in all the goodness of web inside your book.
+Using Bookiza is like app development, where the story is an actual book.
+We can call it 'book development' for the web, if you will. ✨

 Print delightful books on web for everyone and not just those who own a Kindle or an iPad.
 See [support](https://bubblin.io/support) information.